How to understand podcast stats

 You can get a taster of Chartable’s information for any podcast by searching for it in Podnews, and then viewing its technical information.

-Chartable has a service called Trackable, which works the same kind of way as Podtrac.
+Chartable has a service called Trackable, which works the same kind of way as Podtrac, and is also IAB Certified.
 Podnews uses it.

 An example of why trending charts like the Apple Podcasts chart doesn’t measure a podcast’s popularity